Voteshield/reggie/README.md

 ## Expected File Format by State

-Veggie automatically decompresses all of the files in the provided file, and expects voter files in the format that the individual states use.
+Reggie automatically decompresses all of the files in the provided file, and expects voter files in the format that the individual states use.
 A small sample of some state's expected format is below.

 #### Arizona